sheckman/sigcse2019/authors/panels.md

 ## What is a Panel Session?

 Panel sessions provide an opportunity for expert panel members to present their views on a specific topic and then to discuss these views among themselves and with the audience.
-Usually a panel session starts with a brief introduction of the panel topic and the participants, followed by short presentations by the panelists giving their views.
+Usually, a panel session starts with a brief introduction of the panel topic and the participants, followed by short presentations by the panelists giving their views.
 They are scheduled in standard conference spaces.
 The session must allow sufficient opportunity (about 30 minutes) for an interactive question and answer period involving both the panelists and the audience.

 A typical panel will consist of four participants, including the moderator.
 Limiting a panel to four participants allows sufficient time for audience questions.
 Proposals with more than four panelists must convincingly show that all panelists will be able to speak, and the audience able to respond, within the session time.

-Panel proposal review is NOT blind.
-Criteria used in reviewing the proposals include the likely level of interest of the topic, the presence of panel members with multiple perspectives on the topic, and the likelihood that the panel will leave sufficient time for audience participation.
+**Panel proposal review is NOT blind.** Criteria used in reviewing the proposals include the likely level of interest of the topic, the presence of panel members with multiple perspectives on the topic, and the likelihood that the panel will leave sufficient time for audience participation.

 If the proposal is accepted, all presenters listed in the panel description will be required to register for the conference and to participate in the session.

 ## How Should The Proposal Be Formatted?

 The proposal is limited to a maximum of {{site.data.cfp.details[plural].limits}} and must adhere to ACM's publication guidelines: